 Sustainability

 In recent years, Adif has evolved from a business model in which Corporate Social Responsibility played a relevant but complementary role and sometimes separated from the entity's strategy, to a model in which the Corporate Responsibility and Sustainability strategy is equivalent to the Business Strategy.
-Consequently, the entity's whole strategy and operations must be based on our responsibility as a company vis-à-vis society to thus contribute to a development model that is truly sustainable.
+Consequently, the firm's whole strategy and operations must be based on our responsibility as a company vis-à-vis society to contribute to a development model that is truly sustainable.

 Responsive Image